aglucazgeorgeann-ship-it/ecommerce-app-react-nodejs/README.md

 **Development Tools**
 * **Vite:** A fast build tool for frontend development.
-* **Concurrenty:** A tool to run multiple commands concurrently (used to run both frontend and backend servers with one command).
+* **Concurrently:** A tool to run multiple commands concurrently (used to run both frontend and backend servers with one command).
 * **Git:** Version control system.
 * **GitHub:** For source code hosting and collaboration.